learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Installing plugins

-Installing kubectl plugins is extremely easy.
+Installing kubectl plugins is extremely straightforward.

 Plugins are distributed as executable files named `kubectl-x` (where `x` is the name of the plugin).

 To install a plugin, all you have to do is to copy this file to any directory in your `PATH` and make sure it is executable.

 If that's the case, you can immediately start using the plugin as `kubectl x`.

 To uninstall a plugin, simply delete the corresponding plugin file.